Triangulating metric surfaces: Introduction

 We first recall in \Cref{sec:prelis} the basic notions required from metric geometry.
 Convexity relative to the boundary and its role in the proof of our main result are discussed in \Cref{sec:boundary_convexity}.
 In \Cref{sec:sup}, we discuss the methods needed for handling superfluous intersections.
 We then prove \Cref{thm:maingen} in~\Cref{sec:proof}, with the exception of the non-degeneracy conclusion \ref{item:non_degenerate}.
 Finally, in \Cref{sec:degenerate_triangles}, we verify that one can further subdivide a triangulation so that the non-degeneracy conclusion is satisfied.

 The proof of \Cref{thm:maingen} consists of several steps.
 First, a relatively simple argument, given in \Cref{subsec:diamcov}, shows that $X$ is covered by polygons of small diameter.
 Next, in \Cref{subsec:covper}, we improve this to a cover by polygons having both small diameter and small perimeter.
 This is the main step where our proof differs from, and simplifies, the classical proof for surfaces of bounded curvature.
 In \Cref{subsec:covabs}, we use an argument from \cite{AZ:67} to find a cover by small polygons that are also absolutely convex.
 The main remaining difficulty is to show that one can pass to a cover by polygons that are also non-overlapping.
 In \cite{AZ:67}, this is achieved by Lemma~III.6.
 The proof of this lemma, unfortunately, is not correct.
 As a replacement, we use two intermediate steps.
-First, in \Cref{subsec:covsup}, we show that we can pass to a cover by boundary-convex polygons such that the boundary edges form a locally finite graph.
-We then show in \Cref{subsec:covover} that, from such a cover, we may pass to one that consists of non-overlapping boundary-convex polygons.
-As a final step, it suffices to show that every boundary-convex polygon may be cut into finitely many non-overlapping boundary-convex triangles.
+First, in \Cref{subsec:covsup}, we show that we can pass to a cover by boundary convex polygons such that the boundary edges form a locally finite graph.
+We then show in \Cref{subsec:covover} that, from such a cover, we may pass to one that consists of non-overlapping boundary convex polygons.
+As a final step, it suffices to show that every boundary convex polygon may be cut into finitely many non-overlapping boundary convex triangles.
 This relatively simple argument is provided in \Cref{subsec:covtria}.

+Two important tools for manipulating polygons are given in Lemmas~\ref{lemm:intersect} and~\ref{lemm:part} below.
+These show that boundary convexity, unlike other notions of convexity, is stable with respect to certain operations of both intersection and subdivision.
+Thus, to prove Theorem~\ref{thm:main}, it seems necessary to work with boundary convex subsets.
+However, the definition of a boundary convex subset relies heavily on the assumption that the ambient space $X$ is a surface and hence that locally the Jordan curve theorem applies.
+In particular, it does not seem straightforward to generalize Theorem~\ref{thm:main} from surfaces to even more general spaces such as two-dimensional simplicial complexes.